 On October 6, 1998, Matthew Shepard, a 21-year-old freshman at the University of Wyoming, was strung up to a fence with a length of rope on a remote country road, beaten, kicked, pistol-whipped, robbed, and left to die.
-After 18 hours bleeding out in the near-freezing cold, Shepard was discovered by a passing cyclist, who at first thought he’d spotted a scarecrow.
+After 18 hours bleeding out in the near-freezing cold, Shepard was discovered by a passing cyclist, who initially thought he’d spotted a scarecrow.
 The first police officer on the scene noticed tear stains streaking through the blood on Shepard’s face.

 One year later, in 1999, Aaron McKinney and Russell Henderson — two men Shepard’s age who had left the Fireside Lounge in Laramie, Wyoming, with him the last time he was seen before the attack — were convicted of his murder.
 Each was given two consecutive life sentences.
 McKinney, in his confession to the police, said that he and Henderson had targeted Shepard for robbery by pretending to be gay and luring him into their truck, where, McKinney alleged, Shepard placed his hand on McKinney’s knee, which prompted the bludgeoning.
 Anti-gay attacks were not prosecutable as hate crimes at the time under either Wyoming or federal law.
 Almost immediately after Shepard was discovered tied to that remote country fence, he galvanized the LGBT movement’s push for expanding hate crimes legislation as news of his attack spread around the world.